 8) Bring a Paper Map

 Technology is awesome and all, but it requires energy and a data connection.
 You may find yourself without one or both of these things on a long road trip, so be sure to bring a paper map with you.
-Considering that travel nurses could potentially trek cross country several times during their careers, a great map might be a good investment.
-Here are a few popular options:
+Considering that travel nurses could potentially trek across the country several times during their careers, a great map might be a good investment.

 9) Truck Stops Aren’t Just For Truckers